rleekin/kubectl-basics/kubectl/step4.md

-This command shows details about your cluster configuration
+We will now take a deeper look at the Kubernetes resources.

 `kubectl get namespace`{{execute}}

+You will see the various namespaces that are critical to Kubernetes operations.

-Shortcut Tip:
+Pro Tip:
-`kubectl get ns` works as well
+`kubectl get ns` is a shorten version of the command above.